- Switch firmware crashed / needs a power cycle

 Common Causes

-- Switch firmware crashed
+- Switch firmware crashed / needs a power cycle

-- Power outage corrupted switch state
+- Power outage corrupted the switch state

 - Circuit breaker tripped